 A Honka-home is also an ecologically sustainable choice due to its high energy efficiency.
 An essential factor of energy efficiency is derived from the consistency of the house.
 The breathability of a log wall does not mean that air would move between the logs – quite the contrary.
 A well-designed and well-built log house possesses the highest consistency.
 The modern solutions that we have developed have significantly improved the energy efficiency of log houses.

 Solid log provides good resistance to heat fluctuations, saving energy throughout the life cycle of the house.
 Also, the more impermeable the insulation of a log house is, the more energy-efficient the house itself.

-Honkarakenne has collaborated with various research institutes for a couple of decades now, for example, in the area of energy efficiency.
+Honkarakenne has collaborated with various research institutes for decades now, for example, in the area of energy efficiency.
 In independent tests, homes made of non-settling Honka Fusion logs have proven to be both extremely airtight and energy-efficient.
 The best technical solutions in the market will guarantee the energy efficiency of your home in the future.
 The insulation of a log house built by Honka can also be implemented as an additional insulated solution.

 Patented technology for your benefit and respecting nature

 Quality is found in the details and state-of-the-art technology.
 Here are some examples of our patented solutions:

 - Homes that are built with genuinely non-settling laminated log and traditional laminated log can both be made extremely airtight with the solutions we have developed.
 This is because of the design work, advanced production technology with quality assurance and high-quality construction performed by our skilled partners.
 The end result is an energy-efficient and finely detailed solid wood home.